[ Printer Friendly Version ] [ Report Abuse ]

 I couldn't help laughing as Scorpius hopped around madly with his finger in his mouth.

 "Get that out of your mouth," scoffed Albus.
-"That's disgusting."
+"That's disgusting.
+Can’t you get, like, bird flu or something?”

 "HE BIT ME!"

-"Do you have any idea when that ugly thing last took a bath?"
 Albus turned to me.
-"Let's leave, Scorp can be quite the embarrassing companion in public .
-Bye, Scorp!
-I'm not being seen with that crazy scoundrel."
+"Let's leave, Scorp can be quite the embarrassing companion in public.
+Bye, Scorp!"

 Albus paused to think for a second.
 He was making a decision that would change my life forever.

 It felt like my breath had caught in the back of my throat.
-Was this godly creature seriously inviting me to stay with his family for two weeks?
+Was this random kid seriously inviting me to stay with his family for two weeks?
 I was basically a stranger, after all!

-"Oh, sure," I said casually.
-"I mean, that'd be great-- I'd love that, if it’s okay with your family and everything."
+“Ok,” I finally agreed, surprising everyone, including myself.
+“I mean, that'd be great-- I'd love it, if it’s okay with your family and everything.”

-Albus smiled.
+Albus grinned, and for the second time today some tyrant in my brain reminded me that this was indeed a very attractive boy.
 "Well then, let's drop by the hotel and grab your stuff."

-“Have a nice stay?” he asked cordially as my receipt printed.
+“Have a nice stay?” the receptionist asked cordially as my receipt printed.

-“Fantastic.
-By the way, would you mind telling your blonde co-worker that a girl wanted to thank her generously!”
+“It’s been fantastic.
+By the way, would you mind telling your blonde co-worker that a girl wanted to thank her generously for her café recommendation!”

-“What?”
-I paused, a creeping doubt in my stomach.
-“The woman that was here this morning?
+“What?
+I’m talking about that the woman who was here this morning?
 I talked to her.
 She was at your desk.”

 “Miss Andrews,” he said, looking at my name on the computer.
 “I was here all morning.
 I really apologize for the confusion.”